bogdanpet/orthite-db/README.md

     return $schema;
 });
 ```
+Migration script above will create two tables: cities and users which have city_id foreign key referencin id of cities table.

 So, as seen in example above, on $schema object first call a method which defines column and pass the column name, and then chain optional constraint methods. $schema object must be returned at the end of migration script.
 Currently supported column methods are:

 * **string($column, $length = 255)** - VARCHAR column